zenml-io/zenml-plugins/model_control_plane/README.md

 # list runs, prediction runs are also here
 zenml model version runs demo 1
 ```
-Everything proceeds as anticipated!
-Two additional links have been appended to our artifacts, representing new versions of predictions and inference dataset.
-This nuanced approach allows for in-depth analysis or the retrieval of predictions from specific dates, offering enhanced flexibility.
-Moreover, the prediction pipeline runs are conveniently tied to the same model version, providing a clear understanding of the code that interacts with your models.
+Everything worked seamlessly!
+You've added two more links to your artifacts, representing new predictions and inference dataset versions.
+Later, this detailed history can aid analysis or retrieving predictions from specific dates.
+Additionally, the prediction pipeline runs are conveniently attached to the same model version, ensuring you always know which code interacted with your models.

 ### Bringing Everything Together in Harmony
 Now, let's tie all the threads together in a seamless flow.